Rastalamm/xviz/modules/ros/README.md

 message can be setup.

-Converting all messages is not generally desired, as it would be expensive and users normally care about a specific set of core message plus context specific messages.
+Converting all messages is not generally desired, as it would be expensive and users normally care about a specific set of core messages plus context specific messages.

-How to handle which messages are setup for conversion by default an how they can be toggled dynamically through the application is a work in progress.